Grenoble Observatory for Sciences of the Universe

 OSUG engages in scientific studies related to all aspects of the universe, the earth and environmental systems.
 The OSUG federates 1100 personals in 6 research Units, 5 Associated Research Teams and 2 joint service units federated, mostly located on the Saint-Martin d'Hères Campus near Grenoble.

 OSUG was created on 26 November by governmental decree n° 85-1243.

 Research fields and Observation services

 OSUG federates six research units (ISTerre, IPAG, IGE, LEGI, LECA, Irstea Grenoble), five associated research teams (FAME/ESRF, CEN/CNRM, Environnements/PACTE, SigmaPhy/Gipsa-Lab, LAME/LIPhy) and two joint service units (UMS OSUG, SAJF).
 OSUG engages in scientific studies in astrophysics, planetary science, geophysics, geology, climatology, hydrology, glaciology and ecology.

 OSUG manages a number of key Observing systems, which contribute to national and international databases.
 Finally, OSUG, within the University of Grenoble, plays a major role in defining and running higher education programs and provides initial and continuing education in Earth Sciences, sciences of the Universe and environmental sciences.

+Outreach

+In 2003, the OSUG created the planetary path of the Arboretum Robert Ruffier-Lanche on the university domain of Grenoble.

+In 2010, at the request of the city of Grenoble, OSUG designed and illustrated a geological trail along the Saint-Laurent de la Bastille pedestrian climb.

-The OSUG permanent exhibition opened in 2016).
+The OSUG permanent exhibition, which highlights its geological collections and the scientific observations of the establishment since its beginnings, opened in 2016).